sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 ## List of Modified files
 - **events_rnn_train.py**
     - **Implemented early stopping**
-        - Early stopping takes the accuracy and loss from evaluation set to determine when the training should stop.
+        - Early stopping takes the loss from evaluation set to determine when the training should stop.
         - You can set the "patience" value.
-            - "patience" is the number of steps that the early stopping algorithm will tolerate when it sees that both accuracy and loss from the evaluation set aren't improving anymore.
+            - "patience" is the number of steps that the early stopping algorithm will tolerate when it sees that loss from the evaluation set aren't improving anymore.
-                - So if you want the algorithm to tolerate for 1,000 steps when the loss and accuracy of the evaluation set aren't improved before  stopping the training, you can set the "patience" to 1,000.
+                - So if you want the algorithm to tolerate for 1,000 steps when the loss of the evaluation set aren't improved before stopping the training, you can set the "patience" to 1,000.
             - the "patience" need to be set if you want to use early stopping.
             - To enable Early stopping, this following command line is an example:
                 ```